zilliztech/zdoc/docs/tutorials/payment-billing/subscribe-on-aws-marketplace.md

     <Admonition type="info" icon="📘" title="Notes">

-    AWS Marketplace uses query strings in the URL to pass your identity information to Zilliz Cloud.
+    <p>AWS Marketplace uses query strings in the URL to pass your identity information to Zilliz Cloud.
 Any sign-up failures may result in the loss of these query strings.
 As a result, Zilliz Cloud may fail to associate your AWS identity with your account registered with us.
-If this happens, simply return to AWS Marketplace and click <b>Set up your account</b> again.
+If this happens, simply return to AWS Marketplace and click <b>Set up your account</b> again.</p>

     </Admonition>

-1. Go to **Billing** to ensure your AWS Marketplace subscription is set as your payment method.
+1. Go to __Billing__ to ensure your AWS Marketplace subscription is set as your payment method.

     ![aws-marketplace-success](/img/aws-marketplace-success.png)